YouTube’s Newest Far-Right, Foul-Mouthed, Red-Pilling Star Is A 14-Year-Old Girl

 The video is called “Be Not Afraid,” and it may be the clearest manifestation yet of the culture the executives of Alphabet’s video monster are delivering to millions of kids around the world, now via children incubated in that selfsame culture.
 To understand just how bad things have gotten on the platform, you need to see it for yourself.

-Users, and more importantly to YouTube, advertisers, have over the past year started to hold the platform accountable for enabling the exploitation of children and exposing them to disturbing content.
-But this video reveals an entirely different way the platform is harming kids: By letting them express extreme views in front of the entire world.
+Users — and more importantly to YouTube, advertisers — have over the past year started to hold the platform accountable for enabling the exploitation of children and exposing them to disturbing content.
+But this video reveals an entirely different way the platform is harming kids: by letting them express extreme views in front of the entire world.
 This is what indoctrination looks like when it’s reflected back by the indoctrinated.

-A twenty-minute, unbroken and hyper-articulate tirade ostensibly about ignoring criticism online, “Be Not Afraid” stars a high school freshman from the Bay Area who goes by the name Soph on YouTube.
-(She edits and scores the videos, which she says are comedic, as well.)
+A 20-minute, unbroken, and hyperarticulate tirade ostensibly about ignoring criticism online, “Be Not Afraid” stars a high school freshman from the Bay Area who goes by the name Soph on YouTube.
+(She edits as well as scores the videos, which she says are comedic.)
 Through videos like these, she’s become a rising star — with more than 800,000 followers — in the universe of conspiracy theorists, racists, and demagogues that owes its big bang to YouTube.

-The video platform for years has incentivized such content through algorithms favoring sensational videos, and as recent reporting has revealed, has deliberately ignored toxic content as a growth strategy.
+The video platform for years has incentivized such content through algorithms favoring sensational videos, and, as recent reporting has revealed, has deliberately ignored toxic content as a growth strategy.

-Soph’s scripts, which she says she writes with a collaborator, are familiar: A mix of hatred towards Muslims, anti-black racism, byzantine fearmongering about pedophilia, tissue thin incel evolutionary psychology, and reflexive misanthropy that could have been copy and pasted from a thousand different 4chan posts.
+Soph’s scripts, which she says she writes with a collaborator, are familiar: a mix of hatred toward Muslims, anti-black racism, Byzantine fearmongering about pedophilia, tissue-thin incel evolutionary psychology, and reflexive misanthropy that could have been copied and pasted from a thousand different 4chan posts.
 Of course, it’s all presented in the terminally ironic style popularized by boundary-pushing comedy groups like the influential Million Dollar Extreme and adopted of late by white supremacist mass shooters in Christchurch and San Diego.

 (Soph is even more explicitly hateful on Discord, the gaming chat app, where she recently admitted to writing under the username “lutenant faggot” that she hoped for “A Hitler for Muslims” to “gas them all.”)